flutter/website/src/development/accessibility-and-localization/internationalization.md

 );
 ```

+Keep in mind that when using `select` statements, comparison between the
+parameter and the actual value is case-sensitive.
+That is,
+`AppLocalizations.of(context)!.pronoun("Male")` will default to the
+"other" case, and return "they".

 ### Messages with numbers and currencies
 Numbers and numbers that represent currency values are
 displayed very differently in different locales.